-I receive many emails every week with a question like “Can we visit Dambulla, Polonnaruwa, Sigiriya in one day?”, “Can you arrange a tour to visit Dambulla, Polonnaruwa, Sigiriya? ”, “How long does it take to visit Dambulla, Polonnaruwa, Sigiriya?”.
-That’s why I thought of crafting this blog post, in order to give complete picture one the day tour to Dambulla, Polonnaruwa, and Sigiriya.
+I receive many emails every week with a question like “Can we visit Dambulla, Polonnaruwa, and Sigiriya in one day?”, “Can you arrange a tour to visit Dambulla, Polonnaruwa, and Sigiriya? ”, “How long does it take to visit Dambulla, Polonnaruwa, Sigiriya?”.
+That’s why I thought of crafting this blog post, in order to give a complete picture of the day tour to Dambulla, Polonnaruwa, and Sigiriya.

-Even though there are hundreds of crumbling ancient structures in the cultural triangle by far Sigiriya, Dambulla cave and Polonnaruwa are the most popular places in the cultural triangle.
+Even though there are hundreds of crumbling ancient structures in the cultural triangle by far Sigiriya, Dambulla cave and Polonnaruwa are the most popular places in cultural triangle.